ShifatHasanGNS/Simple_Computer_25Bit/README.md

 ## Please Pay Attention

 - Use `Logisim Evolution` to Open the Circuit File.
 - Use `translator.py` to translate program, if needed.
-(I have made a Translator to translate my program to the Machine Code that my Computer can work with)
+  I've made this translator to translate a program to Machine Code that the Computer can work with)
 - To Translate / Compile:
   - ```bash
     python translator.py <source_file> <output_file>